leomaurodesenv/c4bot/README.md

 ### Compile

-To compile your code use the Code::Blocks IDE `codeblocks/c4bot.cbp`, or command line:
+To compile your code using the Code::Blocks IDE `codeblocks/c4bot.cbp`, or command line:

 ```sh